|David F. Poirier (IndE 8T1), Board Chair

 Chair, Industry Partnership Committee

 Dr. Ower graduated from Mechanical Engineering with a BASc and MASc in 1983 and 1986 respectively.
 He later completed a PhD in Mechanical and Aerospace Engineering at Carleton University in 2000.
-Cameron Ower is the Chief Technology Officer for MDA’s Robotics and Automation business, responsible for strategic research and development and intellectual property management.
+Cameron Ower is the Director of Engineering & Chief Technology Officer for MDA’s Robotics and Automation business, responsible for strategic research and development and intellectual property management.
 His focus is on the identification and development of enabling robotic technologies for challenging environments including satellite servicing, planetary exploration, police first response, medical robotics and industrial automation.
 This current role also involves extensive university/industry research partnerships and collaboration.
 Over his 25 years, he has been involved in the design, development and operation of a number of unique prototype and space systems including Canadarm 2, Dextre and the Orbital Express Demonstration Manipulator Systems.
 Dr. Ower is also an Adjunct Professor at the University of Toronto Institute for Aerospace Studies.

 |Ted Maulucci (MechE 8T9)

 Mr. Maulucci graduated from Mechanical Engineering in 1989.
 Upon graduation, Ted joined Tridel and after pursuing an MBA at York University’s Schulich School of Business, he returned to Tridel in increasingly senior roles.
 Ted created and deployed new technology, specifically software that integrates operations and became the leader of the software development group before accepting the position of CIO.
+In 2017 Ted left Tridel to start a new company, SmartONE Solutions.
+SmartONE Solutions is a technology agnostic company that develops and integrates leading edge solutions for Builders and Developers looking to support and distinguish their brand and ultimately provide the highest customer experience.

 |Dr. S. Eswar Prasad (Adjunct Professor)